DFLA is unequivocally pro-life. We look forward to a world where abortion is unthinkable.

 As Democrats, we believe that the role of government is to defend the weak, not the strong.
-This applies to pre-born human beings as much as it does to immigrants, the poor, and minorities subject to systematic oppression.
+This applies to pre-born human beings as much as it does to immigrants, the poor, and minorities subject to systemic oppression.
 We do not believe in discriminating on the basis of size, age, or location.
+To that end, while we focus on many life issues, we are particularly focused on ending the mass lethal injustice of abortion.
 This worldview is informed by science, which, increasingly, reveals the humanity of the pre-born child.

-In particular, while all abortion is a violent tragedy, we support no-regrets moves to protect human life that are overwhelmingly in accord with majority opinion in America:
+In particular, we note that many policies that protect human life are already overwhelmingly in accord with majority opinion in America:

 - Banning the horrific and violent practice of dismemberment abortions on viable preborn humans

 - Outlawing abortion on the basis of protected characteristics, such as race, gender, sexuality, or disability

 - Requiring informed consent before having an abortion

 Addressing abortion is a high-priority social justice issue that deserves a holistic approach:

 - Legal protection for pre-born children

 - Cultural change, so that abortion becomes unthinkable